5 Most Common Citizenship Types

 If you have the means to invest, Vanuatu grants citizenship to investors in a mere 60 days, making its program the fastest of all.

-If you can’t do citizenship by investment, Peru and Argentina are two countries with the easiest and fastest citizenship routes as their minimum residency requirement is just two years.
+If you can’t do citizenship by investment, Peru and Argentina are two other countries with the easiest and fastest citizenship routes as their minimum residency requirement is just two years.

 What is the easiest European country for US citizens to immigrate to?